Man Appears in Court After Extradition in Connection with Robbie Lawlor Murder

 Background

-The investigation into Lawlor's own killing has been ongoing for six years, involving close cooperation between the PSNI and the Garda Síochána.
-The man arrested is known to gardaí for involvement in serious and organised crime and was a target of the Criminal Assets Bureau.
+The investigation into Lawlor's own killing has been ongoing for six years, involving close cooperation between the PSNI and An Garda Síochána.
+The man arrested is known to gardaí for involvement in serious and organised crime and has been a target of the Criminal Assets Bureau.

 Key Developments

-The arrest comes as part of a broader pattern of cross-border law enforcement cooperation that has intensified in recent years, with the PSNI and An Garda Síochána working increasingly closely on serious and organised crime cases that span the border between Northern Ireland and the Republic.
+The arrest comes as part of a broader pattern of intensified cross-border policing that has seen the PSNI and An Garda Síochána work increasingly closely on serious and organised crime cases.
+This collaboration is formalised through structures including the Joint Agency Task Force (JATF), which is specifically designed to disrupt and dismantle transnational criminal networks operating across the Irish border.

 In other security news from Belfast and Northern Ireland this week, the dissident republican group known as the New IRA claimed responsibility for a proxy bomb attack in Lurgan, and a security alert in north Belfast ended with an object believed to be an elaborate hoax.
 The PSNI is also investigating a cyber attack on Northern Ireland's schools IT system.